US sends team to probe fatal Tesla crash with no driver - WTMJ

 KHOU-TV reported that the car was a 2019 Tesla Model S, and the two men found in the car were aged 59 and 69.

-NHTSA has sent investigators to 27 Tesla crashes in the past few years.
+The Harris County crash is the 28th to which NHTSA has sent investigators during the past few years.

+On Sunday, Tesla CEO Elon Musk tweeted that the company had released a safety report from the first quarter showing that Tesla with Autopilot has nearly a 10 times lower chance of crashing than the average vehicle with a human piloting it.

+But Kelly Funkhouser, head of connected and automated vehicle testing for Consumer Reports, said Tesla’s numbers have been inaccurate in the past and are difficult to verify.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.